 Condominiums, or "condos," are a special and very popular form of property ownership.
 Also called "common interest communities," the most unique aspects of a condo involve how it is owned and how the property is managed or maintained.
-As opposed to other types of real property, like apartments and office buildings, the special ownership aspects of condos create some unique issues for renting or leasing a condominium.
+As opposed to other types of real property, like apartments and office buildings, the special ownership aspects of condos create unique issues for renting or leasing a condominium.

 The creation and management of condominiums are almost entirely controlled by state laws, which can further complicate any condominium lease or rental.
 So, whether you're a landlord or a tenant, be sure to check the condominium laws in your area, or get some advice from an experienced real estate attorney, before you sign a lease.

-Condo Ownership, Management & Control
+Condo Ownership, Management, and Control

 Condominiums are controlled by their:

-- Governing documents, and particularly the declaration and bylaws, and
+- governing documents, and particularly the declaration and bylaws, and

-- Homeowners' association, or "owners association."
+- homeowners' association, or "HOA" or "owners association."

-One of the most important state law requirements is that the developer or builder of a condo complex has to file a declaration.
-State laws vary on what it must contain, but usually it must specify things like:
+All states have some type of law or statute that controls condominiums in numerous aspects.
+One of the most important state law requirements is that the developer or builder of a condo complex has to file what's called a "declaration."
+State laws vary on what this declaration must contain, but usually it must mention any restrictions on renting.

-Residential Condo Leases
+Terms of Residential Condo Leases

-As for leases, residential condominium leases are basically the same as for any residential lease, but with one critical distinction: a condo lease will contain a provision that it is subject to the terms of the condo declaration and bylaws.
+When preparing and signing a residential condominium leases, you'll find that it contains basically the same terms as any residential lease, but with one critical distinction: A condo lease will contain a provision saying that it is subject to the terms of the condo declaration and bylaws.

-- Who's responsible for property taxes
+- who's responsible for paying property taxes.

 Commercial Condominium Leases

-It's not as common as residential leasing, but condominiums can be leased for commercial enterprises, like office buildings, shopping centers and professional offices, such as doctors and lawyers' offices.
-Like residential leases, commercial leases for condos are very much the same as other commercial leases.
-The major difference is in the state law: do the condo laws in your state allow condominiums to be leased for commercial purposes?
+It's not as common as residential leasing, but condominiums can be leased for commercial enterprises, like office buildings, shopping centers, and professional offices, such as doctors' and lawyers' offices.
+Like residential leases, commercial leases for condos are much the same as other commercial leases.
+The major difference is in the state law: you'll need to make sure that the condo laws in your state allow condominiums to be leased for commercial purposes.

 Questions for Your Attorney

-- My commercial condominium complex's declaration or bylaws have a restriction on the placement of business signs.
+- My commercial condominium complex's declaration or bylaws contain a restriction on the placement of business signs.
 Is there a way to change or amend them so my condo is more attractive to potential tenants?